tipofyzik/Analisis_of_mental_heath_in_tech_2016_dataset/README.md

 &emsp;&emsp; — _path_to_pca_2d_gauss_result_: Here, the output of the Gaussian Mixture clustering, performed on data after 2D reduction using Linear PCA, is saved.
 &emsp;&emsp; — _path_to_kernel_pca_2d_gauss_result_: Here, the output of the Gaussian Mixture clustering, performed on data after 2D reduction using Kernel PCA, is saved.
 &emsp;&emsp; — _path_to_tsne_2d_gauss_result_: Here, the output of the Gaussian Mixture clustering, performed on data after 2D reduction using t-SNE, is saved.
+&emsp;&emsp; — _path_to_mds_2d_gauss_result_: Here, the output of the Gaussian Mixture clustering, performed on data after 2D reduction using MDS, is saved.
 &emsp;&emsp; — _path_to_pca_2d_kmeans_result_: Here, the output of the K-Means clustering, performed on data after 2D reduction using Linear PCA, is saved.
 &emsp;&emsp; — _path_to_kernel_pca_2d_kmeans_result_: Here, the output of the K-Means clustering, performed on data after 2D reduction using Kernel PCA, is saved.
 &emsp;&emsp; — _path_to_tsne_2d_kmeans_result_: Here, the output of the K-Means clustering, performed on data after 2D reduction using t-SNE, is saved.
+&emsp;&emsp; — _path_to_mds_2d_kmeans_result_: Here, the output of the K-Means clustering, performed on data after 2D reduction using MDS, is saved.
 &emsp;&emsp; — _path_to_pca_2d_agglomerative_result_: Here, the output of the Agglomerative clustering, performed on data after 2D reduction using Linear PCA, is saved.
 &emsp;&emsp; — _path_to_kernel_pca_2d_agglomerative_result_: Here, the output of the Agglomerative clustering, performed on data after 2D reduction using Kernel PCA, is saved.
 &emsp;&emsp; — _path_to_tsne_2d_agglomerative_result_: Here, the output of the Agglomerative clustering, performed on data after 2D reduction using t-SNE, is saved.
+&emsp;&emsp; — _path_to_mds_2d_agglomerative_result_: Here, the output of the Agglomerative clustering, performed on data after 2D reduction using MDS, is saved.

 ### 4.3.
 Launch file
 All processes, from reading the dataset to clustering it, take place in the **"app.py"** file.
 Let's go through a step-by-step explanation of what happens there.
 The program: